- ESG /

 We measure the effectiveness of our human rights governance through our internal assurance framework and global audit and risk team, in addition to monitoring allegation and breach trends and root causes.
 We continue to enhance our risk mitigation plans based on lessons learned.
 For example, we are taking our Brand Promoter training online to increase accessibility and our ability to track training completion.

-We offer a global grievance and whistleblowing mechanism to our both employees, and business partners, and communities, a service which is available through various channels (email, telephone, web) in over 20 languages and is monitored by the global business integrity team to ensure that all allegations are handled appropriately, confidentially, and fairly.
+We offer a global grievance and whistleblowing mechanism to our employees, business partners, and communities, a service which is available through various channels (email, telephone, web) in over 20 languages and is monitored by the global business integrity team to ensure that all allegations are handled appropriately, confidentially, and fairly.
 Any confirmed breaches are actioned on immediately and where appropriate, learnings are shared to prevent recurrences.

 We support our employees to embed human rights in their work through an annual training plan including general awareness for all employees, as well as detailed training for functions directly related to managing human rights risks.

 We also work with our suppliers to assess risk and help them meet our standards.
-You can learn more about our approach to Responsible Sourcing here.

 This is how we do business the right way, from grain to glass.